resilient-http/resilient.js/README.md

 ]
 ```

-Create a new client and set define the discovering servers
+Create a new client and set the discovering servers
 ```js
 var client = Resilient({ service: { basePath: '/api/1.0' }})
 client.discoveryServers(servers)